pavelhym/DSIM_2024/.ipynb_checkpoints/readme-checkpoint.md

 This repository contains the files for the course project.

+## Intro

+This project is composed of 3 parts:
+* Voice emotion recognition with CNN model
+* Panorama stiching for more than 2 images
+* DCGAN training for cars images generation

-Currently the UI of project can be reached by this [link](https://signal.trplai.com/)
+Currently the UI of project can be reached by this [link](https://signal.trplai.com/).
+Data for voice classification is taken from [here](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio).
+Data of car images for DCGAN is taken from [here](https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset).

+## Instalation
 You can build docker image from by:

 ```bash